junxit/us-congress-bills-113/metadata.md

 - 2013-03-20 — Introduced in House
 - 2013-03-20 — Introduced in House
 - 2013-03-20 — Referred to the House Committee on Natural Resources.
+- 2013-03-28 — Referred to the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs.
+- 2013-04-25 — Subcommittee Hearings Held.
+- 2013-05-15 — Committee Consideration and Mark-up Session Held.
+- 2013-05-15 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2013-05-15 — Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs Discharged.
+- 2013-06-17 — Placed on the Union Calendar, Calendar No. 80.
+- 2013-06-17 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-112.
+- 2013-06-17 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-112.